 Excursions into the community have always been a part of Ensworth’s program.
 Whether it be a trip to Cheekwood or Washington, D.C., students participate in off-campus trips to complement their learning in the classroom.
 All excursions provide opportunities for students to bond with fellow students and faculty members.
 Through exposure to new environments and activities, students expand their horizons and challenge their perspectives.
 Through these shared experiences, classes learn to work together and relate book-learning to real life.

 The Book Signing has been a tradition at the high school campus since the opening of its doors.
 It is the first official ceremony students take part in when entering the high school.
 Students line up outside of Founders Hall in alphabetical order, waiting for the Dean of Students to call their name to enter.
 Upon entrance to Founders Hall, students walk up to the podium and receive the signing pen from the Dean of Admissions.
 Students’ names are read aloud as they sign, and they shake hands with the Head of the High School and the Head of School.
 Students then proceed through the hallway, which is lined with faculty cheering them on and congratulating them.
 Once the signing is done, everyone convenes at the opening assembly.

 Each senior at Ensworth is tasked with creating a senior tile.
 This program provides each senior with a unique and creative opportunity to leave his or her artistic mark on the High School Campus.
 Seniors can design their tile with their initials or a design that represents their personality and their time at Ensworth.

-Both the Lower/Middle school and High School campuses enjoy spirit-building activities during the year.
-The Lower/Middle School has four Spirit Days throughout the year.
-And the High School Campus takes part in a Spirit Week each spring.
+Students in all grades enjoy spirit-building activities during the year.
+The Lower and Middle Schools have four Spirit Days throughout the year.
+And high school students have a Spirit Week each spring.
 These spirit activities are designed to bring the school together and encourage healthy competition among the student body.